 Student accepted a waitlist offer from a school the student ranked higher than this school and was removed from the waitlist of this school.

-Student had formally accepted a match or waitlist offer and enrolled at this school, but later accepted a waitlist offer from a different school and enrolling at the new school.
+Student had formally accepted a match or waitlist offer and enrolled at this school, but later accepted a waitlist offer from a different school and enrolled at the new school.
 The student is therefore removed from the school where they were previously enrolled.

 Student has applied to a DCPS selective high school or program but the school has not determined whether the student is eligible to be added to its waitlist.
 The student will be notified by email when this status changes.